Types of Trout in North America: A Detailed Guide

 Lake Trout

-Lake trout (Salvelinus namaycush) are the big boys of the char family and they’re found in deep waters throughout the northern half of the country.
-You’ll find them in cold water reservoirs and lakes.
-In Canada, they are a serious game fish compared to the muskie or walleye down here.
+Lake trout (Salvelinus namaycush) are the giants of the char family.
+They’re found in deep waters throughout the northern half of the country, in cold water reservoirs and lakes.

 Lake trout are rare, a challenge to track down, and even more of a pain to get in the boat if you hook one.
 If you do, prepare for a fight.